 - You must be a Super Admin in the Cloud Administration Console.

 - The identity router must be installed and configured to connect to resources on your network.
-For more information, see Configure Initial Network Settings Using the Identity Router VM Console.
+For more information, see Deploying an Identity Router.

 - Sign into the Identity Router Setup Console.

 - Click Diagnostics> Collect Logs.